Luk97/profiler/README.md

     // Start the clock of a profiler.
 The first arguments is used to reference this profiler.
     // The second one is an optional threshold.
-If the timer exceeds the threshold, the log_level is of type PROFILER_LOG_ALERT instead of PROFILER_LOG_INFO. begin_profiler("Adder", 0);
+If the timer exceeds the threshold, the log_level is of type PROFILER_LOG_ALERT instead of PROFILER_LOG_INFO.
+    // If the threshold is 0, it gets ignored. begin_profiler("Adder", 0);

     // Sample code, that is getting measured.